rust-lang/book/src/ch04-02-ownership.md

 In the case of a string literal, because we know the contents of the string at compile time, we can hard-code the text of the string directly into the final executable.
 This means that string literals are quite fast and efficient.
-But these properties only come from its immutability; we can’t put an arbitrary-sized blob of memory into the binary for each string!
+But these properties only come from its immutability.
+We can’t put a blob of memory into the binary for each string whose size is unknown at compile time and whose size might change over the course of running the program!

-With `String`, to support a mutable, growable string, we need to allocate an unknown amount of memory to hold the contents.
-This means two things:
+With `String`, in order to support a mutable, growable string, we need to allocate an unknown amount of memory to hold the contents.
+This means two
+things:

 1. The memory must be requested from the operating system at runtime.
 2. We need a way of giving this memory back to the operating system when we’re